Summer Research Fellowships

 For updated stipend rates, please see Stipends and Scholarships.

 Doctoral students and master's students in good standing with satisfactory academic progress according to the guidelines established by GSAS and who will have completed at least two semesters of full-time graduate study (minimum of 18 credits) in the GSAS by the time the Fellowship begins are eligible to apply for the Graduate School of Arts and Sciences Summer Fellowship.
 Recipients must devote full-time work to the proposed project during the summer.
 Special consideration will be given to students with financial aid eligibility as demonstrated by FAFSA.
+Funds must be used to assist in the student's progression toward completion of degree.

 - Prepare your curriculum vitae and your project narrative with bibliography: Files should be submitted electronically as PDF files by attaching them with the online application form, and should begin with the student's name followed by CV, Narrative, Rec., Doc., Budget, Travel or Dissertation Application (e.g. Smith_CV_Travel14F)